Office of the CEO

 Membership Support Officer

-Having joined NAATSIHWP in October 2018 and new to the Health sector, Shayne has always worked in the Customer Care field.
-Predominantly working in Hospitality, Travel and Tourism he recently studied Auslan to become a Sign Language Interpreter, later working in the Disability field.
+Shayne has always worked in the Customer Care field.
+Predominantly working in Hospitality, Travel and Tourism.
+He studied Auslan to become a Sign Language Interpreter, later working in the Disability field.
 Shayne moved to Canberra from Perth for an amazing opportunity with Aboriginal Hostels Ltd. as the National Coordinator of Frontline Services where he really got to use his analytical skills and found his niche.
 Read More...

 Renae has been a part of the NAATSIHWP Team since April 2016.
 Renae’s passion is for people and enjoys building relationships and communicating with members and stakeholders.
 Being the Media Officer means she is able to travel to regional forums and conferences to communicate face to face, as well as interact via social media with members and affiliated organisations.
 Read More...